-They way people consume information in 2019 is far different than it was as recently as a decade ago.
-This is especially true when we are talking about internet connected content.
-Everything from Netflix streaming to Apple podcasts are hosted on an online server and can be dispersed to the masses with either a WiFi or home connection.
+The way people consume information in 2021 is far different from what it was as recently as a decade ago.
+This is especially true when we are talking about internet-connected content.
+Everything from Netflix streaming to Apple podcasts are hosted on an online server and can be dispersed to the masses with either a Wi-Fi or home connection.
 Contractors might not think of themselves as the type of business that could leverage this new normal, but they are incorrect.
 Video and podcasts have become two perfect mediums for contractors to distribute original content.
 Platforms like YouTube and Apple allow for any type of contractor to create a brand voice and one that will more personally connect them with their current and future customers.

 What Kinds of Videos Should Contractors Make?